-The Art Department at Eastern Michigan University provides students and faculty in art history, studio art and visual art education with an environment that fosters excellence in teaching, creative work and research, and a department-wide focus on student-centered learning.
+The School of Art & Design at Eastern Michigan University provides students and faculty in art history, studio art and visual art education with an environment that fosters excellence in teaching, creative work and research, and a department-wide focus on student-centered learning.

 Students are provided with a range of academic and professional experiences in and beyond the classroom.
 These activities:

 - Provide a solid foundation in the skilled use of materials, tools and techniques associated with a wide range of artistic and classroom practices.

 - Promote interest in and knowledge of key issues and processes relating to contemporary and historical art, artists and educators.